DaveSimoes/chatgpt-react-node-clone/README.md

 </h2>

-This full stack ChatGPT clone is a simple educational web application developed with the OpenAI library and built with React and Node.js; it will allow users to chat with an AI language model that responds in real time.
+This full stack ChatGPT clone is a simple educational web application developed with the OpenAI library and built with React and Node.js.
+It allows users to chat with an AI language model that responds in real time.

 # Requirement: